-Tabaxiare also known as jaguar people or cat-men.
-They are a race of feline humanoids native to the jungle of Maztica and sometimes led by a giant.
+Tabaxi’s also known as ubtao and they look like similar to the humanoid jaguars or Leopards.
+They are the fictional race of feline-humanoids native to the jungle of Maztica and sometimes led by a giant.
 Evil versions of Tabaxi is called Tabaxi Lords.

 - 1 D&D 5e Tabaxi Traits

 D&D 5e Tabaxi’s are taller than the most of the humans.
 They stand between 6 to 7 feet tall.
 Their bodies are slender and covered in spotted.
 They have a long tail and retractable claws.
 The color of Tabaxi fur can range from brownish red to light yellow.
 Their eyes color is green or yellow.
 Tabaxi are the speedy runners and also they are competent swimmers and climbers.
 They dislike clothing and only wear whatever makes their fellow traveler comfortable.
 In place of hands and feet, Tabaxi have short-fingered paws.
 The hinds of Tabaxi are similar in structure to that of a big cat.
 Their face structure is similar to big cats.
 Tabaxi have elongated mouth and nose and because of this, they have trouble in pronouncing languages other than their own.

 Check Out: D&D 5e Languages